Savanna Pastoral Neolithic: Distribution

 The Savanna Pastoral Neolithic culture was initially distributed at elevations below 1100 m in lowland northern Kenya (Lowland Savanna Pastoral Neolithic).
 Its range later extended to the highlands between central Kenya and northern Tanzania, at elevations above 1,500 m (Highland Savanna Pastoral Neolithic).
 The preferred settlement location for SPN sites was open wooded grassland on well-drained, gentle slopes of between 1,500 m to 2,050 m.

 Material culture

-The Savanna Pastoral Neolithic makers' characteristic stone bowls have been recovered from both their occupation sites and burial cairns.
+The Savanna Pastoral Neolithic makers' characteristic stone bowls have been recovered from their occupation sites and burial cairns.

 Their material culture was typified by several pottery styles, up to three of which may be found at a single site.
-Nderit pottery (previously known as Gumban A) was produced by early SPN herders in the Turkana Basin.
+Early SPN herders in the Turkana Basin produced nderit pottery (previously known as Gumban A).
 The most diagnostic SPN pottery farther south is Narosura pottery, and some scholars group Akira (TIP), Maringishu (trellis motif), and herringbone-motif wares in with the SPN as well.

-In terms of funerary tradition, the Savanna Pastoral Neolithic peoples erected stone cairns in open spaces, rock shelters, crevices or against walls.
-The deceased were buried with a number of items, including stone bowls, pestle rubbers and ochre palettes.
-Large obsidian blades and other tools were also occasionally among the mortuary objects.
+Regarding funerary tradition, the Savanna Pastoral Neolithic peoples erected stone cairns in open spaces, rock shelters, crevices or against walls.
+The deceased were buried with several items, including stone bowls, pestle rubbers and ochre palettes.
+Large obsidian blades and other tools were occasionally among the mortuary objects.
 Incisor removal was not a common feature of this population.